China’s Virus Center Vows No Patient Unchecked as Cases Fall

-Protective suit-clad inspectors in the epicenter of China's viral outbreak went door-to-door Wednesday to find every infected person in the central city suffering most from an epidemic that is showing signs of waning as new cases fell for a second day.
+Inspectors in protective suits went door-to-door Wednesday in the epicenter of China's viral outbreak to try to find every infected person in the city hit worst by an epidemic that is showing signs of waning as new cases fell for a second straight day.

-Wuhan, where the new form of coronavirus emerged, is on the final day of a campaign to root out anyone with symptoms whom authorities may have missed so far.
+Wuhan, where the new form of coronavirus emerged, was in the final day of a campaign to root out anyone with symptoms whom authorities may have missed so far.

 “This must be taken seriously," said Wang Zhonglin, the city's newly minted Communist Party secretary.
 “If a single new case is found (after Wednesday), the district leaders will be held responsible."

-Mainland China reported Wednesday 1,749 new cases and 136 additional deaths.
-While overall spread of the COVID-19 illness has been slowing, the situation remains severe in Hubei province, which has Wuhan as its capital.
+Mainland China reported 1,749 new cases and 136 additional deaths.
+While the overall spread of the virus has been slowing, the situation remains severe in Hubei province, whose capital is Wuhan.
 Infections in Hubei constitute more than 80% of the country's 74,185 total cases and 95% of its 2,004 deaths, according to data from China's National Health Commission.

 Cities in Hubei with a combined population of more than 60 million have been under lockdown since the Lunar New Year holiday last month, usually the busiest time of the year for travel.
-Authorities put a halt to nearly all transportation and movement except for quarantine efforts, medical care and delivery of food and basic necessities.
-"Wartime" measures were implemented in some places where residents were prevented from leaving their apartments altogether.
+Authorities put a halt to nearly all transportation and movement except for quarantine efforts, medical care, and delivery of food and basic necessities.
+“Wartime” measures were implemented in some places, with residents prevented from leaving their apartments.

-Many countries have also set up border screenings and airlines canceled flights to and from China to prevent further spread of the disease, which has been detected in around two dozen countries and caused almost 1,000 confirmed cases outside mainland China.
-Five deaths have been reported outside the mainland, in Hong Kong, Taiwan, Japan, the Philippines and France.
+Many countries have also set up border screenings and airlines have canceled flights to and from China to prevent further spread of the disease, which has been detected in around two dozen countries and caused about 1,000 confirmed cases outside mainland China.
+Five deaths have been reported outside the mainland — in Hong Kong, Taiwan, Japan, the Philippines and France.

+China’s top diplomat arrived in Laos on Wednesday for an emergency meeting with counterparts from Southeast Asian countries, which have expressed alarm over the viral outbreak.

+Foreign Minister Wang Yi was expected to discuss the crisis with the Association of Southeast Asian Nations over dinner Wednesday in the Laotian capital of Vientiane, then hold broader formal talks the following day.
+Six countries in the 10-nation bloc have confirmed cases of the new virus.

 In Hong Kong, a spokesman for Princess Margaret Hospital reported the city's second death out of 62 cases.
 Media reported the victim was a 70-year-old man with underlying illnesses.